Acocks Green: Transport

 The area can become congested and there have been calls for a bypass to ease pressure on the roads.
-Businesses in the shopping area have opposed the idea as they have concerns about loss of passing trade, and residents do not want increases in traffic past their houses.
-Another idea which has been proposed in recent years to resolve some of the problems of congestion in the centre, whilst also making the area more pedestrian friendly, is to introduce a type of high street design known as Shared Space.
+Businesses in the shopping area have opposed the idea because of concerns over losing passing trade.
+Another proposal put forward to alleviate traffic congestion in the centre, whilst also making the area more pedestrian friendly, is to introduce a type of high street design known as Shared Space.